Throwing in the Towel: Why I'm Not Querying the Rest of the Year

 3) Practically Speaking, Agents Don’t Want What I'm Offering Right Now.
 I have scanned and studied at least 200 hundred agent Manuscript Wishlists by now, and time and again, I keep seeing the same handful of phrases.
 "Cozy Fantasy".
 "Romantasy."
 "Grounded Science Fiction."
 "Dark Academia."
 None of which can even remotely apply to my stuff at the moment.
 I have nothing against any of these subgenres (hell, I write cozy fantasy from time to time), but what they're looking for isn't what I have.

-It is a truth universally acknowledged that, as much as publishing says all they want are "good stories."
-However, what they really want is stuff that will make them money, and because, as the late William Goldman said, nobody knows anything, they don't know what will make them money.
-Like their much maligned and ridiculed Hollywood counterparts for the endless parade of remakes, sequels, and prequels they've been pumping out relentlessly over the last couple of decades (with more still in the pipeline), the only things that they know (or at least believe), will make them money is what sold well last time, meaning within the last two years.
+It is a truth universally acknowledged that, as much as publishing says all they want are "good stories," what they really want is stuff that will make them money.
+And because, as the late William Goldman said, nobody knows anything, they don't know what will make them money.
+Like their much maligned and ridiculed Hollywood counterparts who get criticized for the endless parade of remakes, sequels, and prequels they've been pumping out relentlessly over the last couple of decades (with more still in the pipeline), the only things that they know (or at least believe), will make them money is what sold well last time, meaning within the last two years.
 Publishing is a business, and like any good capitalist enterprise, they follow the money.
 Agents make money on commission, which means they won't pick up anything they don't think will deliver that commission, and the things they believe will do that (at the moment) are stories that match the above labels.
 They want the next Travis Baldree.
 They want the next Sarah J. Maas.
 They want someone to write a book similar to RF Kuang's recent success Babel.
 And I don't have it.

 And my desire to write what I want overrides my desire to get published.

 4) Frankly.
 I Can't Stand The Silence Anymore.
-At least when I was subbing short stories, I would occasionally get feedback on how I might improve my work—or sometimes equally encouragingwould be a note of praise at the end of a rejection.
+At least when I was subbing short stories, I would occasionally get feedback on how I might improve my work—or sometimes equally encouraging—would be a note of praise at the end of a rejection.
 To date, I've not received a single personalized rejection, suggesting helpful changes.
 I get they're overworked and stressed, but guess what?
 So TF is everyone right now, including me.
 And this chamber of silence, this total lack of dialogue between agents and querying authors, annoys TF out of me.
 How can you expect any of us to make our stories better, or write better stories that you could in turn sell to publishers, if you won't give us feedback?

 Quick tangent.
-The person I hold most responsible for asking me a writer, after my beloved 4th & 5th grade teacher, Ms. Hale, is my AP High School English Teacher.
+The person I hold most responsible for making me a writer, after my beloved 4th & 5th grade teacher, Ms. Hale, is my AP High School English Teacher.
 Now, I don't cite them as an inspiration for positive reasons; I cite them because I could not stand them.
 This was a teacher who would mercilessly critique and tear apart my work without giving me any feedback as to how I could improve.
 It was almost as if I were expected to just...figure it out or read their goddamn mind.
 Dealing with this teacher absolutely sapped my motivation in the class because, after a point, I just gave up and assumed I was never going to be able to please them.
 And I barely scraped by in the class as a result.
 It's literally the worst grade I ever got in high school in a subject that, up until that point, I'd always done extremely well in.

 Feedback, as hard as it can be to take at times, is essential to improving, and frankly if agents aren't willing to provide even just a touch of it, then they shouldn't be the only ones we authors should be sending our work to.
 But traditional publishing being the omnishambles it is doesn't like that.